Aam Aadmi Party – Punjab: Convener/President

 In 2017 Punjab Legislative Assembly election party performed less than the expectations and got 20 seats in Punjab Legislative Assembly.
 Due to this he was removed from the post and Bhagwant Mann appointed as new convener along with Aman Arora.
 They resigned from the post on 17 March 2018 due to the apology by Arvind Kejriwal to Bikram Singh Majithia.
 After Maan and Arora's resignation Balbir Singh was appointed co-convener (caretaker) of Punjab's unit on 21 March 2018.

-On 31 January 2019 before General election Maan was appointed as the Punjab conveneger.
+On 31 January 2019 before General election Maan was appointed as the Punjab convener.
+After 2022 assembly election in Punjab, AAP won majority under the leadership of Bhagwant Mann and he became the Chief Minister of Punjab.
+To look after party's programs, AAP appointed Budh Ram acting president of party in Punjab.
+On 22 November 2024, AAP appointed Aman Arora as president and Amansher Singh as vice-president.

 List of Conveners

 Legislative Party leader

 Legislative Party leader is a person who leads the elected members of the party in Punjab Legislative Assembly.
 On 11 March 2022, Bhagwant Mann was elected as the leader of the AAP legislative party.